Baseboard Offers Solutions

 Some people are surprised to discover that during the trim process, the baseboard is one of the last pieces of trim to be installed.
 It’s easier if the function of the baseboard and how it works is taken into account.

 Ties other wood trim together

 Regardless of whether a home has only door casings, or whether it has more elaborate trim like wainscotting or beadboard, the baseboard connects these features into a cohesive visual unit.
-Imagine, for example, that the door frame was installed after the baseboard, so instead of going to the floor, it would stop at the baseboard.
+Imagine, for example, that the door frame was installed after the baseboard, so instead of going to the epoxy floor or any other type of floor, it would stop at the baseboard.
 It would look pretty screwy.
 So, by introducing the baseboard last, it creates a natural order, makes doorways inviting, and ties paneling the to floor.

 Joins the floor and wall

 The gap between the floor and wall is often ugly.
 But, more importantly, humidity causes wood floorboards to expand and contract, so that gap is necessary.
 This isn’t as big of an issue in dry climates where shrinking or cracking is more likely.
 But, there is a certain amount of acceptable uniformity in home building, and there is still that pesky floor-to-wall gap to hide.
 A baseboard will also close off the space and prevent it from being a trough for insects, crumbs, and dirt.
 Lastly, a baseboard prevents accidental kicking and scuffing of the wall from misplaced feet.

 There are more options than one would think for baseboard color options.
 Some property owners want the baseboard to be the same color as the rest of the trim.
 Others want it to match the wall, and applying the color in gloss finish can help keep it clean.
 Others want to stain the baseboard to match the floor.
 These are some choices to keep in mind during the decision-making process.